seinecle/gephi-tutorials/docs/generated-html/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 - export a visualization as a picture or pdf

-== know the terminology to discuss networks
+== be familiar with the terminology to discuss networks
+//ST: terminology to discuss networks
 //ST: !
 image::terminology-for-networks.png[align="center",title="terminology for networks"]